How To Take Secure Payments Over the Phone Safely Without PCI Compliance Risk

 Personalized service

-Occasionally, a customer may have a unique request, a complex problem with a bill or even just want to have help walking through the steps to a payment.
-If you accept payments over the phone you can offer personalized help on a customer-by-customer basis.
+Customers may have a unique request, a complex problem with a bill, want help walking through the steps to a payment.
+If you accept payments over the phone, you can offer personalized help on a customer-by-customer basis.

 Speed

 Depending on the customer, paying over the phone may be the fastest option.
-Customers like having the choice to dial in and pay without having to mail a check, type in long URLs etc.
+Customers like having the option to pay without having to mail a check, type in long URLs, etc.

 Accessibility